Jaelia09/Jaelia09/README.md

 ### ✨ About me

-Passionate biomed researcher, hobbies include website and app development.
+Passionate biomed researcher.
+My fields of research include oncology, immunology, and machine learning.
+My hobbies are app and website development.

 <br />